NJDHTS/NJDHTS/chapter1/searchable-terms.md

 **DIRECTION\_FROM\_CROSS\_STREET**

 * North
 * South
 * East
 * West

 **Direction of Travel**

-North South East West Unknown
+* North
+* South
+* East
+* West
+* Unknown

-Distracted Driving Involved – Crashes defined where any driver involved had either Contributing Circumstance \(CC\) 1 or 2 cited as Driver Inattention.
+##### Distracted Driving Involved

+Crashes defined where any driver involved had either Contributing Circumstance \(CC\) 1 or 2 cited as Driver Inattention.
 This is a count of crashes.
 This field is identical to the Driver Contributing Factors field where “Distracted Driving” is cited, and it is recommended to use the Driver Contributing Factors field for the most efficient searches.

-1 – \(Yes\) 0 – \(No\)
+* Distracted Driving Involved \(Yes\)
+* NOT Distracted Driving Inolved \(No\)

-Driver Contributing Factors - These are pre-calculated queries that are stored as an array.
+##### Driver Contributing Factors

+These are pre-calculated queries that are stored as an array.
 It is preferred to search under Driver Contributing Factors to be sure you are querying the database most efficiently.
 In each of the cases below, the element is present in the crash event.
 Examples: Distracted Driving is one or more drivers was cited as Driver Inattention as their first or second Contributing Circumstance; Drowsy Fatigued Driving is one or more drivers had a physical status of drowsy or fatigued.

+* Alcohol Related
-Alcohol Related Cell Phone In Use Distracted Driving Drowsy Fatigued Driving Drugged Driving Unsafe Speed
+* Cell Phone In Use
+* Distracted Driving
+* Drowsy Fatigued Driving
+* Drugged Driving
+* Unsafe Speed

+##### Drugged Driving

-Drugged Driving – Defined as one or more drivers involved in the crash had the Driver Physical Status listed as “Drug Use \(Illicit\)” or “Medication.”
+Defined as one or more drivers involved in the crash had the Driver Physical Status listed as “Drug Use \(Illicit\)” or “Medication.”
 This definition does not include crashes where “Alcohol and Drug Use \(Illicit or Medication\) was cited as the Driver Physical Status.
 This is a count of crashes.
 This field is identical to the Driver Contributing Factors field where “Drugged Driving” is cited, and it is recommended to use the Driver Contributing Factors field for the most efficient searches.

-6 \| P a g e

-1 – \(Yes\) 0 – \(No\)
+* Drugged Driver Involved \(Yes\)
+* NOT Drugged Driver Involvled \(No\)

+##### Environmental Condition

-Environmental Condition – Weather conditions at the time of the crash.
-Blowing Sand/Dirt Blowing Snow Clear Fog/Smog/Smoke Other Overcast Rain Severe Crosswinds Sleet/Hail/Freezing Rain Snow Unknown
+Weather conditions at the time of the crash.

+* Blowing Sand/Dirt
+* Blowing Snow
+* Clear
+* Fog/Smog/Smoke
+* Other
+* Overcast
+* Rain
+* Severe
+* Crosswinds
+* Sleet/Hail/Freezing
+* Rain
+* Snow
+* Unknown

+##### Events

-Events – All Sequences of events \(1-4\) for each vehicle involved in the crash.
+All Sequences of events \(1-4\) for each vehicle involved in the crash.
 This variable is stored as an array.
 Each vehicle should have up to four sequence of events.
 They cascade in order \(First, Second, Third, Fourth\) and by Vehicle number \(1, 2, etc.\).
-Bridge Overhead Structure Bridge Parapet End Bridge Pier or Support Bridge Rail Cargo / Equipment Loss or Shift Concrete Traffic Barrier Crossed Median / Centerline Culvert Curb Deer Ditch Downhill Runaway Embankment Equipment Failure Fell / Jumped From Vehicle Fence Fire Hydrant Fire/Explosion Guardrail End Guardrail Face Immersion Impact Attenuator / Crash Cushion Jackknife Light Standard

-7 \| P a g e

-MV In Transport MV In Transport/ Other Roadway Mailbox Other Other Animal Other Fixed Object Other Non Collision Other Non-Fixed Object Other Post/ Pole/ Support Other Traffic Barrier Overturn \(Rollover\) Parked MV Pedalcyclist Pedestrian Ran Off Road - Left Ran Off Road - Right Separation of Units Struck By Object Set In Motion By MV Thrown / Falling Object Traffic Sign Support Traffic Signal Standard Train / Trolley / Other Railcar Tree Unknown Utility Pole Work Zone or Maint.
+* Bridge Overhead Structure
+* Bridge Parapet End
+* Bridge Pier or Support
+* Bridge Rail
+* Cargo / Equipment Loss or Shift
+* Concrete Traffic Barrier
+* Crossed Median / Centerline
+* Culvert
+* Curb
+* Deer
+* Ditch
+* Downhill Runaway
+* Embankment
+* Equipment Failure
+* Fell / Jumped From Vehicle
+* Fence
+* Fire Hydrant
+* Fire/Explosion
+* Guardrail End
+* Guardrail Face
+* Immersion
+* Impact Attenuator / Crash Cushion
+* Jackknife
+* Light Standard
+* MV In Transport
+* MV In Transport/ Other Roadway
+* Mailbox
+* Other
+* Other Animal
+* Other Fixed Object
+* Other Non Collision
+* Other Non-Fixed Object
+* Other Post/ Pole/ Support
+* Other Traffic Barrier
+* Overturn \(Rollover\)
+* Parked MV
+* Pedalcyclist
+* Pedestrian
+* Ran Off Road - Left
+* Ran Off Road - Right
+* Separation of Units
+* Struck By Object
+* Set In Motion By MV Thrown / Falling Object
+* Traffic Sign Support
+* Traffic Signal Standard
+* Train / Trolley / Other Railcar
+* Tree
+* Unknown
+* Utility Pole
+* Work Zone or Maint.
 Equipment

-First Sequence of Events - Will appear as an array.
+##### First Sequence of Events

+Will appear as an array.
 They will cascade in order of Vehicle number.
-Bridge Overhead Structure Bridge Parapet End Bridge Pier or Support Bridge Rail Cargo / Equipment Loss or Shift Concrete Traffic Barrier Crossed Median / Centerline Culvert Curb Deer Ditch Downhill Runaway Embankment Equipment Failure Fell / Jumped From Vehicle

-8 \| P a g e

-Fence Fire Hydrant Fire/Explosion Guardrail End Guardrail Face Immersion Impact Attenuator / Crash Cushion Jackknife Light Standard MV In Transport MV In Transport/ Other Roadway Mailbox Other Other Animal Other Fixed Object Other Non Collision Other Non-Fixed Object Other Post/ Pole/ Support Other Traffic Barrier Overturn \(Rollover\) Parked MV Pedalcyclist Pedestrian Ran Off Road - Left Ran Off Road - Right Separation of Units Struck By Object Set In Motion By MV Thrown / Falling Object Traffic Sign Support Traffic Signal Standard Train / Trolley / Other Railcar Tree Unknown Utility Pole Work Zone or Maint.
-Equipment
+Same searchable terms as [Events](#events)

 Functional Class – Functional class of the roadway where the crash occurred.
 Rural Interstate Rural Local Rural Major Collector Rural Minor Arterial Rural Minor Collector Rural Principal Arterial